How to Use a Heart Rate Monitor

 3. Anaerobic zone 80-90%

 Training in this zone will develop your lactic acid system.
-In this zone the amount of fat being utilized as the main source of energy is greatly reduced and glycogen stored in the muscle is predominantly used.
+In this zone the amount of fat being utilised as the main source of energy is greatly reduced and glycogen stored in the muscle is predominantly used.
 One of the by-products of burning this glycogen is lactic acid.
 There is a point at which the body can no longer remove the lactic acid from the working muscles quickly enough.
 This is your anaerobic threshold.
 Training in this zone helps to increase the lactate threshold, which improves performance.
 Training in this zone is hard: your muscles are tired and your breathing is heavy.

 4. VO2Max or Red line zone 90-100%